-By signing below, both the student and the academic advisor acknowledge that they have met to discuss the concerns regarding the student's progress in the Counseling program, the requirements and timeline for this Professional Development/Remediation Plan, potential consequences for failure or non-compliance with the Plan, and the student's right to appeal.
+By signing below, both the student and the academic advisor acknowledge that they have met to discuss the concerns regarding the student's progress in the Counseling program, the requirements and timeline for this Student Support and Success Plan, potential consequences for failure or non-compliance with the Plan, and the student's right to appeal.

-In addition, the student's signature indicates understanding and acceptance of the Professional Development/Remediation Plan, its requirements, procedures, and timeline.
+In addition, the student's signature indicates understanding and acceptance of the Student Support and Success Plan, its requirements, procedures, and timeline.

-The student may only appeal this Remediation Plan prior to signing.
-The appeal must be made in writing to the Program Director within three business days of the initial advisor-student meeting.
-If a student fails to contact the Director within three business days to appeal, the advisor specifications stand, and the student must comply, or withdrawal/expulsion procedures will begin.
+The student may only appeal this Support Plan prior to signing.
+The appeal must be made in writing to the Program Director.
+If a student fails to contact the Director to appeal, the advisor specifications stand, and the student must comply, or withdrawal/expulsion procedures will begin.

-The Counseling Program Director's signature indicates that the Plan has been reviewed to ensure it is aligned with program policies and procedures, and accurately reflects program standards and competencies.
-The Plan is not considered final until the Program Director has reviewed it and signed below.
+The Counseling Program Director's signature indicates that the Support Plan has been reviewed to ensure it is aligned with program policies and procedures, and accurately reflects program standards and competencies.
+The Student Support and Success Plan is not considered final until the Program Director has reviewed it and signed below.

+Student signature (sign only if accepting the Plan) date

+T 1, /A 1 ' A 1 ' 1 .

-Student signature (sign only if accepting the Plan) date Faculty/Academic Advisor signature date Program Director signature date Part 4: I Progress Updates Student has accepted the PDP and is working toward completion of tasks Student has appealed the PDP within the specified 3-day timeframe, with the following results (please say support documentation of appeals process with this document): Student has appealed the PDP, but not within the specified 3-day timeframe, with the following results (please say support documentation of appeals process with this document): Student has refused the PDP without appeal Advisor: Please document any advising conducted with the student concerning this Plan or related concerns, as well as any feedback from instructors, supervisors, or others whose comments would be pertinent to evaluation of the student's progress on the Plan.
+Faculty/Academic Advisor signature date

+Program Director Signature date

+Part 4: Progress Updates Student has accepted the Support Plan and is working toward completion of tasks Student has appealed the Support Plan within the timeframe specified by the current SMU Student Handbook, with the following results (please save support documentation of appeals process with this document): Student has appealed the Support Plan, but not within the timeframe specified by the current SMU Student Handbook, with the following results (please save support documentation of appeals process with this document): Student has refused the Support Plan without appeal ☐ Student failed to respond to the Support Plan within the timeframe specified in the current Counseling Student Handbook, which constitutes refusal of the Plan.
+Advisor: Please document any advising conducted with the student concerning this Support Plan or related concerns, as well as any feedback from instructors, supervisors, or others whose comments would be pertinent to evaluation of the student's progress on the Support Plan.
 Also describe any revisions to the Plan or extensions granted.
-Do not alter the original, signed Plan - execute an addendum to this document for any revisions.
-Progress Updates: Part 5: Plan Completion & Final Evaluation Date of Final Evaluation: By: Advisor Program Director Dept. Chair Communication of Final Evaluation with Student: ☐ In-person ☐ Phone ☐ Email ☐ Letter
+Do not alter the original, signed Support Plan - execute an addendum to this document for any revisions.
+Progress Updates: Part 5: Support Plan Completion & Final Evaluation Date of Final Evaluation: By: Advisor Program Director Dept. Chair Communication of Final Evaluation with Student: □ In-person □ Phone □ Email □ Letter Advisor: Please check the appropriate response(s) below: ☐ Student has successfully completed all portions of the Student Support and Success Plan, as evidenced by demonstration of the specified outcomes, and has met all expectations for quality, timeliness, and professional conduct. ☐ Student has completed all portions of the Student Support and Success Plan, as evidenced by demonstration of the specified outcomes, with minor concerns regarding quality, timeliness, and/or representations of the specified outcomes. professional conduct. ☐ Student has completed all portions of the Student Support and Success Plan, as evidenced by demonstration of the specified outcomes, but with major concerns regarding quality, timeliness, and/or professional conduct.